thebishalniroula/mini-social-media-app/README.md

-# simple-fetch-users-app
+# mini-social-media-app
-This is a simple app that fetches users data from an API.
-It is a mini project that I did for myself while learning React.
+This is one of the first project I have done using ReactJS.
+It is a mini project and all it does is fetches list of users(profiles) from an existing api.
+And shows their profile upon click.

 ### Live link: https://thebishalniroula.github.io/simple-fetch-users-app

 #### Technologies used
 * *React*
 * *CSS3* (No framework or library)